Should I Sell My House in San Diego?

 Whatever it is that brought you to decide that selling your home might be the best way out, know that you’re not alone.
 Even in the best of times, people lose jobs, file for divorce, and experience the loss of family members or friends.
 There is pressure enough to endure at times like this—when events lead to potentially letting go of your home, the stress and pain pile higher.

-During times of uncertainly, as when the economy takes a dip, it can look like the answer to “should I sell my San Diego house?” is an emphatic “no.” If a lot of people are out of work or have medical bills they can’t pay, how can you expect to get a fair offer on your house and close fast?
+During times of uncertainty, when the economy takes a dip, it can look like the answer to “should I sell my San Diego house?” is an emphatic “no.” If a lot of people are out of work or have medical bills they can’t pay, how can you expect to get a fair offer on your house and close fast?
 Can you even sell the house at all if people are scared and out of money or work?

 1. The condition of your home.